UdaySMukherjee/Semantic-Segmentation-of-CamVid-Dataset-using-U-Net/README.md

 # Semantic Segmentation of CamVid Dataset using U-Net

-## Overview
-Semantic segmentation is a computer vision task where the goal is to classify each pixel in an image into predefined classes.
-The U-Net architecture is a popular choice for semantic segmentation tasks due to its ability to capture fine details and spatial relationships.
-In this documentation, we will explore the implementation of semantic segmentation on the CamVid dataset using the U-Net model.

 ## Dataset Overview
 The CamVid dataset is a collection of images captured from a vehicle-mounted camera.
 It is widely used for semantic segmentation tasks and contains images with corresponding pixel-wise labeled masks.
 The dataset includes 32 different classes, such as road, sidewalk, building, sky, and others.